-Each year a number of externally funded projects are operated out of the Teacher Education Department.
+Each year several externally funded projects are operated out of the Teacher Education Department.
 These projects provide opportunities for faculty, teacher candidates, and administrators to establish and sustain links with their P-12 constituencies in the MS Delta Region school districts.